 Short-Term Energy and Summer Fuels Outlook

 U.S. Liquid Fuels Consumption

-Projected total liquid fuels consumption increases 30,000 bbl/d (0.2%) in 2014.
-Motor gasoline consumption remains unchanged as the recent strong growth in highway travel slows and continued improvements in new-vehicle fuel economy boost overall fuel efficiency growth.
-Distillate fuel oil consumption rises 60,000 bbl/d (1.5%).
-Growing distillate demands from the transportation and industrial sectors as well as increased heating oil use in the current quarter contribute to that growth.
-Ethane consumption increases by an average of 50,000 bbl/d (5.4%), as ethylene plant capacity expansions contribute to an increase in ethane cracking capacity.
-In 2015, total liquid fuels consumption increases by 60,000 bbl/d (0.3%), driven primarily by increasing transportation demand for distillate fuel oil and industrial demand for hydrocarbon gas liquids.
+Projected total liquid fuels consumption remains flat in 2014.
+Motor gasoline consumption remains largely unchanged as the recent strong growth in highway travel slows and continued improvements in new-vehicle fuel economy boost overall fuel efficiency growth.
+Distillate fuel oil consumption rises 20,000 bbl/d (0.4%).
+In 2015, total liquid fuels consumption increases by 90,000 bbl/d (0.5%), driven primarily by increasing transportation demand for distillate fuel oil and industrial demand for HGL.

 U.S. Liquid Fuels Supply